 Medical supervision during withdrawal provides you with this protection.
 Another feature of the detox process is the availability of medicinal support to ease the pain and make withdrawal easier.
 This combination of monitoring and medication assistance can help you overcome drug dependence in as little as three to ten days.
-But you’re not done; a substance abuse treatment in the form of rehab is also necessary.
+However, you’re not done.
+A substance abuse treatment in the form of rehab is also necessary.

 Men and Women’s Addiction Rehab Assists with Substance Dependence

 Gender-specific treatment for the psychological component of addiction builds on your innate strengths.
 It enables you to open up about personal situations and feelings you might not feel comfortable discussing in mixed company.
 Examples may include problems with emotional abuse, past sexual assault, or domestic violence.